localhost433/localhost433.github.io/notes/courses/CSCI-UA-201/09-func-cache.md

    - Increasing cache size can help.

 3. **Conflict miss**:

    - Caused by limited associativity and mapping.
-   - Multiple blocks contend for the same cache location even if there is free space elsewhere.
+   - Multiple different memory blocks map to the same INDEX, so they contend for the same cache line even if there is free space elsewhere.
    - Higher associativity can reduce these.

-Later recitations go deeper into cache organization, addressing, and policies.